zephyris/openttd-ttf/openttd-serif/readme.md

 * overshoot: 10 units
 The top 100 units are always empty.
 During TTF generation from the FontForge SFD file, height is set to 1800.

-Bearings are optimised for pixel-perfect rendering:
+Bearings are optimised for pixel-perfect rendering with no overlap of the glyphs:
 * left bearing: 100 units, minus overshoot
 * right bearing: 100 units, minus overshoot
-And, kerning adjusts spacing in steps of 100 units.
+Kerning adjusts spacing in steps of 100 units, and gives a much tighter appearance.

 Diacritics are similarly positioned in steps of 100 units.